zorfling/modern-js-for-php-devs/src/pages/4-Laravel-GraphQL-Server/index.md

 ## Next Steps

+Check out the [Github repo](https://github.com/zorfling/laravel-graphql-server) to clone the finished code.

-Stay tuned for an upcoming post where we'll build a client app which uses our new server to display the data!
+And stay tuned for an upcoming post where we'll build a client app which uses our new server to display the data!